cvtc-Hunter-Bauer/2021_Sus/README.md

 2. Go into downloads and select the Sus apk file, select install.
 3. Note you will need to enable the "Allow unknown sources" option within the settings of your device.

+Using the application

+On the navigation bar, click the subscriptions tab.
+Tap on the plus button in the bottom right to add a subscription.
+Fill in the subscription info and hit save.
+You subscription should now be in the list!
+Tap on the subscription to edit the information.

+Knowns Bugs
+Back button crashes the application.
+Temporary fix was to disable the back button.